-We are now using Earwig to record and share all our assessment data on our children at Black Firs.
+At Black Firs we use Earwig to record and share all our assessment data on our children.

-Please find below the parent presentation about Earwig@BFS
+Please find below the parent presentation about Earwig at BFS

-Foundation stage children are assessed against The Early Years Foundation Stage criteria.
-Years 1 to 6 are assessed against our Bookmark Assessment system which is based on the National Curriculum expected level descriptors.
+Foundation Stage children are assessed against The Early Years Foundation Stage criteria.
+Years 1 to 6 are assessed in reading, writing & maths against our Bookmark Assessment system which is based on the National Curriculum expected level descriptors.

 Our on-going assessments inform teacher's planning and curriculum delivery to ensure all children's needs are met.
 Teachers are continually providing feedback so that children know what their next steps in learning are.
 The children have Bookmark targets for reading, writing and maths which they work towards on a daily basis and they are encouraged to apply these targets across all areas of our Curriculum.

 At the end of Year 1 the children are assessed on the National Phonics Screening.
-Their result are reported to parents.
+Their results are reported to parents.